binära optioner fungerar Terrils Jumeaux,Lens

 Curatorial and learning staff from the five participating galleries select from degree shows at their local art colleges – choosing from across a range of mediums – and offer graduates the chance to be included in the Platform exhibitions.
 This includes working closely with gallery staff at every stage of the process and, in doing so, the graduates gain valuable skills and insight into what it takes to work as a professional artist.

-The Other Side of Here – Exhibition
+top article The Other Side of Here – Exhibition

 Experimental film, video work and installations by artists, students and graduates from Medway, Kent, London and Northern France.
 A night-time projection by Bertrand Gadenne will be screened on the façade of Pop Creative space between 5.30pm-midnight daily.